-When we fail to open our minds to the possibilities of what we can learn and how we can change, we will always inhibit spiritual and emotional growth and as a consequence, will fail to move forward, or understand how we could have contributed to our issues or circumstances differently.
+When we fail to open our minds to the possibilities of what we can learn and how we can change, we will always inhibit spiritual and emotional growth, and as a consequence will fail to move forward, or understand how we could have contributed to our circumstances differently.

-The very nature of an experience allows us to heal and grow, but for it to work successfully, we must continue to work at it.
-Spiritual growth is about releasing the emotions that weigh us down, the exact emotions we need to let go of, particularly if we can’t secure a desired outcome.
-We must understand when it’s time to let go.
+The very nature of an experience allows us to heal and grow, but for it to work successfully, we must continue to work through our experiences.
+Spiritual growth is about releasing the emotions that weigh heavily, the exact emotions we need to let go of, particularly if we can’t secure a desired outcome.
+We must learn and understand when it is time to let go.

-The emotional release as the process resolves itself will leave us feeling more alive, less anxious and irritated, less fearful and free without attachments, allowing us to stay focused presently.
-Spiritual and emotional growth is cumulative and needs to be continually worked on, so that we can build emotional strength.
+The emotional release as the process resolves itself will leave us feeling more alive, less anxious and irritated, less fearful and free without attachments, allowing us to stay presently focused.
+Spiritual and emotional growth is cumulative and needs to be continually worked on, so that we can build on and have emotional strength.

-It can happen quickly or slowly, and that depends on us, but we can never evolve without it.
-When we understand our attachments and why it’s important we let those go, we will have peace.
+It can happen quickly or slowly that depends on us, but we can never evolve without it.
+When we understand our attachments and why it’s important we let go of those, we will have peace.
 To do that we must have clarity around our perceptions.
-It is only when we can look back at something from our past and we’re feeling okay about it, we know that we’re healed.
+In fact, it is only when we can look back at something from our past and we’re feeling okay about it, that we know we are healed.

-It is also when we come to accept a loss, through a relationship, a death, or the loss of a pet and we whether the storm so that calm can finally be restored.
+When we are able to accept a loss, through a relationship, through a death or the loss of a pet and we can whether the storm, calm can finally be restored.
 At that time, we will have emotional and spiritual growth.